 Your personal data is data which by itself or with other data available to us can be used to identify you.
-The data controller for the Forward Thinking Birmingham (FTB) website is Birmingham Women’s and Children’s NHS Foundation Trust.
+The data controller for the Forward Thinking Birmingham (FTB) is Birmingham Women’s and Children’s NHS Foundation Trust.
 The Trust is registered with the Information Commissioner’s Office (ICO) to process personal and special categories of information under the General Data Protection Regulation (GDPR) and Data Protection Act 2018 (subject to parliamentary approval) and our registration number is Z6078102.

 The types of personal data and special categories of personal data we collect and use